What are lenticels? Ι How is gas exchanged via the lenticels? Ι Lenticels on dahlia tubers Ι What is the difference between lenticels and gall?

 Lenticels on dahlia tubers

-When dahlias are exposed to prolonged wet conditions, the tissues in the lenticels swell and become more pronounced, and this is when most gardeners first observe lenticels.
+When dahlias are exposed to prolonged wet conditions, the tissues in the lenticels swell and become more pronounced in a condition called ‘lenticel hypertrophy‘.
 Air-filled spaces known as soil pores decline in waterlogged soil, which starves the roots and tubers of oxygen.
 When a plant experiences excess moisture, lenticels become more permeable, which allows for a greater exchange of gases and water vapour.
 This increased permeability can cause the lenticels to swell, becoming more prominent on the surface of the stem.

 Anaerobic (which means ‘without air‘) respiration is a type of respiration that occurs when plants have limited access to oxygen.
 During anaerobic respiration, plants produce ethanol, which can build up to toxic levels in the plant tissues.
 Lenticels provide a more efficient and safer exchange of gases including oxygen which is necessary for aerobic respiration.